anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 #### Data Architecture:
 This first version located in `/Original-Data/UCI HAR Dataset(V1)/` can be divided into two parts (Two Directories) and they can be used separately.

 1. Inertial Signals: Data located in the directory `./Inertial Signals/`:

 	- `./train/`:

 			- `total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 						     The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-			- `body_acc_x_train.txt`:The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+			- `body_acc_x_train.txt`: The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 			- `body_gyro_acc_x_train.txt`:The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 	- `./test/*`: This Directory includes the testing files related to the inertial signals mentioned above.

 2. The Processed Data: contains records of the first six basic activities windows.
 Each one composed 561-feature vector with time and frequency domain variables.
 The dataset is located in the directory `./Processed Data V1/` it includes The following files:

 	- X_train.txt: Train features
 	- X_test.txt:  Test features

 - y_train.txt: train activity labels
 - y_test.txt: test activity labels
 - subject_train.txt: An identifier of the subject who carried out the experiment
 - subject_test.txt:An identifier of the subject who carried out the experiment
 - features_info.txt:Shows information about the variables used on the feature vector.
 - features.txt:

 ### [Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set Version 2.0]()